prashantkandel12/ssl-expiry-date-checker/README.md

 A python eel based GUI app the keep track of ssl certificates of your site

 ## Install using exe installer
-install using exe installer inside dist folder
+install using exe installer inside exe installer folder

 ## Build From Code
 >python version used: 3.10